keyboardDrummer/Miksilo/docs/_docs/grammar/introduction.md

 "yes" ~> value(true) | "no" ~> value(false)
 ```

 - `|` is the choice operator.
-If the left grammar fails to parse/print, then the right grammar is used.
+If the left grammar fails, then the right grammar is used.
 - The `<` and `>` symbols can be added to the end of existing sequence operators to create a variation of that operator, `<` means ignore the result of the grammar to the right.
 For example, `a ~> b` means `a` left of `b`, but ignore the result of `a` when parsing.
 - `value` has no effect on the syntax, it will produce a value when parsing and consume one while printing.

 #### Regex and map
-The following grammar maps integers to their string representation:
+The following grammar maps an integer to its string representation:

 ```scala
 new RegexGrammar("""-?\d+""".r).map[String, Int](